DutchCodingCompany/filament-developer-logins/README.md

 ### columns()

-You may use the columns() method to easily create a grid within the section By default, the plugin is disabled.
-You can enable it by calling the enabled() method.
-I strongly suggest enabling this plugin only in the local environment.
-You can achieve this by using the app()->environment() method.
-Additionally, the enabled() method also accepts a closure if you wish to enable the plugin based on a custom condition.
+To customize the grid layout, you can use the columns() method.
+This method allows you to configure the grid layout based on your needs.

+By default, the columns() method sets the grid to 2 columns.
+You can adjust the default column count or specify different column counts for different screen sizes by passing an array.

 Example: